 If you haven’t figured out which programming language is best for you, then don’t worry because most people are clueless when they first decide to pursue this field as their career.
 To learn multi-platform solutions, all you need to do is choose a language that many programmers use, such as Kotlin for Android, Swift for iOS, or Python/C#/C++.

 Pick a Language

 Let’s get started with the basics.
 If you aim to join any of the programming courses, then it will set up a learning schedule for you by itself.
 Then, stick with the scheme and study accordingly.

-As a self-learner, what you need to do is, first of all, start watching videos online to gather information about the programming language you are interested in for building the fundamental concepts about the language.
+As a self-learner, what you need to do is, first of all, start watching videos online to gather information about the programming language you are interested in and build the fundamental concepts of the language.
 In app development for beginners, it is better to focus on only one programming language at a time, as widening the range of learning can often lead to demotivation, confusion, and sometimes deception too.

 Now, after learning enough about the language, we will look into the process of app development for beginners:

 - Idea.
 First, you need an idea to create an app.
 That’s the sole reason for developing an application.
-But, go easy on yourself and don’t think of something complicated, as it is your first experience.
+But go easy on yourself and don’t think of something complicated, as this is your first experience.
 It is perfectly normal to use an existing idea for app development for beginners.

 - Layout.
 For making an application successful, a good design is necessary.
 But, again, since you are a beginner, use a generic or an existing one for your app.
 But, make sure that you are clear regarding the concept of using a layout.

 - Code.
 It’s time to code now.
 Take it slow and be heedful to the details.
 At the end of the program, there will be tons of mistakes and bugs, as it is your first attempt at coding.
 So, don’t be upset and learn from your mistakes.